-Claire’s academic background was originally in modern history and she completed a first degree at King’s College London and worked in the archive of the War Studies Dept. there.
-She later gained a PhD in English in 2008 from London University, examining the political debate about how to teach the humanities and literary heritage, and taught at Birkbeck College and the School of Advanced Study.
+Claire’s academic background was originally in modern history.
+She completed a first degree at King’s College London and worked in the archive of the War Studies Department there.
+She later gained a PhD in English from London University, examining the political debate around how to teach the humanities and literary heritage, and taught at Birkbeck College and the School of Advanced Study.
 She has particular research and teaching interests in Cultural Memory and has published on the memorialisation of military conflict.
 She is currently working on the University of Bradford archive of Dr William Allchin, POW, psychiatrist and peace builder.

 Aside from her particular research interests, she loves to visit the small islands of Europe, watch their bird life, and discover how history and population movement leave their traces on the landscape.